Baby Boy On Life Support After Being Shot In The Head; Mother Was Intended Target, Police Say

-CHICAGO (CBS) — A one-year-old boy is on life support after being shot in the head last night on Chicago’s Far South Side Thursday night.
+CHICAGO (CBS) — A one-year-old boy is on life support after being shot in the head on Chicago’s Far South Side Thursday night.

 Police are searching for suspects they say were aiming for Chase Irving’s mother.